codazoda/nolific/DOCKER.md

 # Docker Instructions

 These are some instructions on building Nolific into a Docker container.

-Note that this doesn't work yet because the sqlite data is in the app directory and for Docker containers we need to move that to a volume.
+Nolific will store it's sqlite databases in the `data/` directory.
+This directory is excluded from the repo and Nolific will create it and copy a default file there if it doesn't exist.
+For the container we'll mount this directory to the home directory on the host (`~/Nolific`) so that we can persist the database.

 ## Build the Docker image